 Tiffani Bova is a growth and innovation evangelist at Salesforce, one of the world’s leading tech companies.
 Tiffani sets out a new, proven framework for business leaders looking to pursue growth.
 She claims that there are only ten growth paths and she focuses on the mental game of growing a business.
 On March 19th, 2019 Tiffani will be speaking at the B2B Marketing Forum in The Netherlands.
 In this article, you will read more about the growth paths to success and the role of marketing and sales professionals in B2B.

 Growing in sales and marketing is a mental game

 Tiffani recently published the Wall Street Journal Bestseller ‘Growth IQ’.
 Her story opens doors for new ideas and new actions.
-The book is about growing business and a must-read for business owners as well as sales and marketing professionals.
-Tiffany wanted the title to be short, one or two-words only: “I didn’t want to use the word ‘Sales’ in the title, as I felt it would be too limiting.
+The book is about growing business and is a must-read for business owners as well as sales and marketing professionals.
+Tiffany wanted the title to be short, one or two words only: “I didn’t want to use the word ‘Sales’ in the title, as I felt it would be too limiting.
 For me the word ‘Growth’ is a way to encapsulate all sorts of topics and the word ‘IQ’ supports the fact that I believe growth is a thinking game more than anything else.”

 Game Changers in B2B

 “We have no control of information consumption anymore”

 In the context of growth, the biggest game-changer in the past years is about leveling the playing field of buyers to real-time information.
 Information is everywhere.
 Tiffani used to be a sales rep and sales manager herself.
 She explains: “We have no control of information consumption anymore; ultimately it is a matter of what can we take off our plates that customers can do themselves.
 Cases, webinars, demos, it can all be found online without the need of a sales rep.”